Artisanal Swiss Hash: From Morocco to the Vaud Pre-Alps

 And what about Switzerland in all this?

 The canton of Vaud has the right climate, agricultural expertise, and—since the legalization of CBD containing less than 1% THC—a clear legal framework.
-All that was left was to bring it all together to produce a Swiss artisanal hash worthy of the name.
-That’s exactly what we did with Wild Wild Hash.
+All that remained was to bring it all together to produce a Swiss artisanal hash worthy of the name.
+That’s exactly what we’ve done with our Swiss CBD resins from the Pre-Alps — four products, four traditions reimagined with a Swiss twist.

 Our Method